emilyhunt/website-old/content/posts/230824-bluesky-signup.md

 2. Signing up
 3. Finding people to follow
 4. Feeds, feeds, feeds
+5. Settings & accessibility
-5. Start interacting!
+6. Start interacting!
-6. (bonus: set your domain name as your handle)
+7. (bonus: set your domain name as your handle)

 ## 1. Getting an invite code